Knightjames0/BackupFiles/README.md

 # BackupFiles V1.0

-Commands
+List of Commands

-add - add file paths or directory paths add [file...] - for file paths with spaces inclose with ("").
+add [file...] - add file paths or directory paths to backup.
+For file paths with spaces inclose with (\"\").

 list - provides a list paths added

-backup - creates one of all the files add at a inputed location backup [file] - must have a destination file path
+Backup [file] - Creates one of all the files add at a inputed location and must have a destination file path.

-help - help info

-version - provides current version
+version - Display Version.